ChristopheBouriel/Picante-frontend-deploy/README.md

 3. Type the command bellow :
 `npm install node-sass`

 4. Then, type the command bellow :
 `ng serve`

+Now, you can open your browser on http://localhost:4200/
 The application will reload automatically if you modify a source file.